-3.7 Mortar mixing
+3.5 Mortar mixing

-- 3.7.1 Concrete and mortar will be mixed in a dedicated area at the side of the site.
-The area shall be isolated, well away from the RPA of trees to be retained. - 3.7.2 All mortar mixing and handling of any other hazardous materials shall take place outside the rpa's of trees.
-Water run-off from the cleaning of either a mortar tower or concrete mixers is to be directed away from rpa's and should take place as far from trees as possible. - 3.7.3 A confinement area controlling the run-off shall be installed, incorporating an impermeable layer of strong plastic sheeting help within a raised bed.
+3.5.1 Concrete and mortar will be mixed in a dedicated area to the side of the house.
+The area shall be isolated, well away from the RPA of trees to be retained and will be used to provide large tubs of mix which can then be transported to where they are needed by fork lift.

+3.5.2 All mortar mixing and handling of any other hazardous materials shall take place outside the rpa's of trees.
+Water run-off from the cleaning of either a mortar tower or concrete mixers is to be directed away from rpa's and should take place as far from trees as possible.

+3.5.3 A confinement area controlling the run-off shall be installed, incorporating an impermeable layer of strong plastic sheeting help within a raised bed.
 Washing of cement mixers shall take place only within the confined area.